hnjm/sharp-chat/Protocol-draft.md

     </tr>
     <tr>
         <td><code>rankerr</code></td>
-        <td>Tells the client that they're not allowed to do something to a user because they have a higher hierarchy than them.</td>
+        <td>Tells the client that they're not allowed to do something to a user because they have a higher rank than them.</td>
         <td></td>
     </tr>
 </table>